LABSN/expyfun/README.rst

 =========

 This package is designed for audio-visual experiments with precise timing, and includes functionality for Eyelink control.
+This package is designed with the purpose that it be used by LABS^N at the University of Washington.
+It is not designed for public use.

+Therefore, while we welcome bug reports and suggestions from others, NO SUPPORT IS GUARANTEED.
+Moreover, we can and will change the API as necessary to suit the needs of the lab.
+Thus, use at your own risk.

 Note that lab calibration logs can be stored here: